 Cluster configuration

-• Single error point: Only the master can modify the index.
+- Single error point: Only the master can modify the index.
 If the master fails, the whole system will have problems.

-• Latency: Slave nodes have to refresh their local index every few minutes.
+- Latency: Slave nodes have to refresh their local index every few minutes.
 So there is a latency between master and slave while the process completes.

 Remember that this is only a proposal, and you are free to implement whatever infrastructure you want to achieve the same results.
-To avoid an excessive and complex configuration, we will describe a simplified architecture that will provide the same objective: the master node, the database, and the NFS server are in the same machine.
+To avoid an excessive and complex configuration, we will describe a simplified architecture that will provide the same objective: the master node, the database, and the NFS server are on the same machine.

-• Datastore: These files are the binary content of the documents stored in OpenKM.
+- Datastore: These files are the binary content of the documents stored in OpenKM.
 You should take care of them, and a backup is always recommended.

 Proxy node